One of the Best New Years Eve Traditions With Kids (+5 Epic Tips)

 A Sample Schedule of New Year’s Eve Activities for Kids

-Here’s a sample schedule for activities every thirty minutes.
+Here’s a sample schedule for New Year’s Eve family traditions and activities every thirty minutes.

 5:00 EAT A FUN DINNER

 Make it fancy-schmancy or throw out some chicken nuggets.
 Either way, a fun family dinner is a must!
-Read my easy family dinner activities if you need something fun for your meal.
+Read my easy family dinner activities if you need something fun with your meal.

 5:30 DECIDE ON FAMILY GOALS